Beyond the Clouds (1995 film): Screenplay

 The screenplay was adapted from four sketches titled "Story of a Love Affair that Never Existed", "The Girl, The Crime ...", "Don't Try to Find Me", and "This Body of Filth", from Antonioni's book, That Bowling Alley on the Tiber.
 Antonioni, who was 83 at the time of the film's production, had a stroke that left him severely incapacitated.
 The film was completed with help from Wim Wenders, who wrote its prologue and epilogue and worked on the screenplay.

 Filming

-Due to ill health on the part of Antonioni, the film's producers insisted on another director, Wim Wenders, coming onboard to work as an assistant to Wenders in case Antonioni couldn't continue.
+Due to ill health on the part of Antonioni, the film's producers insisted on another director, Wim Wenders, coming onboard to work as an assistant to Antonioni in case he couldn't continue.
 Wenders ended up directing transitional passages to fill out the film, additions that Antonioni opposed, who according to Wenders said "leave my film alone!
 My stories don't need any framing, they can stand by themselves."
 Ultimately, the Wenders sequences were left in, though the film's authorship is still credited to Antonioni.